Antanfil/BFT-Banking/README.md

 Run the following command to start a client:

-`mvn clean compile exec:java -Dexec.args="localhost 8080"`
+`mvn clean compile exec:java -Dexec.args="localhost 8080 1"`

+The integer that follows the port represents the same thing as no server, the maximum number of acceptable Byzantine failures.

 When asked insert "1 password" ( corresponds to clientId=1 and password=password)